 Resetting your APN settings on an Android requires you first to find out which type of mobile network your current Network Operator supports so that you can configure them correctly for optimal use.
 Remember, no matter how often you try restarting your phone or enabling/disabling the airplane profile if there needs to be an accurate representation of the proper configurations stored within the system.
 It won’t make much difference when trying to get back online.

 Disable And Re-Enable Airplane Mode

 If your mobile network isn’t available on Android, turn airplane mode on and off could help.
 Airplane mode is a setting that cuts off all the wireless signals to and from your device, so it’s no surprise that this action can effectively restore the connection.
 It works by resetting your operator settings, allowing you to make phone calls or use data over wifi networks.

 To disable and re-enable airplane mode on an Android , swipe down twice from the top of the screen to open the quick actions menu, then tap on the “airplane” icon to toggle it off (and back on again).
 Once enabled, check if your mobile network is now working correctly.

 If you’re finding that your mobile network is unavailable on Android, there are a few fixing steps to take.
 First, try disabling and re-enabling airplane mode — this can sometimes kickstart the connection back up again.

 But if that doesn’t do the trick, it’s time to reach out to your service provider.
 Visiting or calling their website could help identify any issues disrupting services.
-It might also be worth making a phone call — if it goes through, this would indicate that the problem lies with your device itself rather than the locally available cellular networks.
+It might also be worth making a phone call — if it goes through, it would indicate that the problem lies with your device rather than the locally available cellular network.